In-Context Reinforcement Learning via Communicative World Models: Methodology

 \subsection{CORAL Agents and Emergent Communication}

-CORAL is realized through two distinct neural network architectures that interact at each timestep $t$.
-Both agents receive the same partial observations $o_t \in \mathbb{R}^{D_{\text{obs}}}$, but serve specialized roles.
-The Information Agent (IA), parameterized by $\phi$, is designed to integrate historical information and model environmental dynamics.
-It is implemented as a Transformer-based architecture~\cite{vaswani2017attention} that operates on a context window of the most recent $L$ observation embeddings, denoted as $c_t = (e_{t-L+1}, \ldots, e_t)$.
-At each timestep, the observation $o_t$ is transformed into an embedding $e_t$ through a linear layer, updating the context window via a sliding buffer.
-The sequence $c_t$ is then processed through a series of self-attention and feed-forward layers with residual connections, allowing every token in the context to attend to every other.
-This produces a sequence of contextualized output vectors.
+CORAL is instantiated with two separate neural networks, which interact with one another at each timestep $t$.
+Each agent observes the same partial observation $o_t \in \mathbb{R}^{D_{\text{obs}}}$, but has distinct responsibilities.
+The Information Agent (IA), with parameters $\phi$, aims to store past information and model the environment.
+We implement this agent with a Transformer-based architecture~\cite{vaswani2017attention} that takes in a context $c_t=(e_{t-L+1}, \ldots, e_t)$ of the $L$ most recent embedded observations as input.
+At timestep $t$, we embed the observation $o_t$ into $e_t$ with a linear layer.
+The context $c_t$ is stored in a sliding buffer and passed through multiple self-attention and feed-forward layers with residual connections.
+Since each token in the context attends to every other token, the contextualized sequence of output vectors encapsulates information about the recent history of $e_t$.
+Appendix G offers a gradient-dynamics interpretation of our transformer-based in-context learning and its relations with other in-context RL architectures.

-We extract the final output vector, $z_t$, which corresponds to the most recent observation, as the IA's state representation.
-This architecture allows the IA to reason about temporal dependencies within its observation history when constructing its communication.
-The message is then generated by a final linear layer with a $\tanh$ activation: $m_t = \tanh(f_{\phi}^{\text{Msg}}(z_t))$.
-The $\tanh$ function bounds the message vector, stabilizing the communication channel.
-Crucially, the IA's learning is not directly driven by extrinsic task rewards but by a set of self-supervised and communication-centric objectives.
+We take the final output vector $z_t$, corresponding to the most recent observation token within $c_t$, as the IA's state representation.
+This allows the IA to use its observational history when choosing what information to convey to the CA. The emitted message from the IA is generated by another linear layer with a $\tanh$ activation: $m_t = \tanh(f_{\phi}^{\text{Msg}}(z_t))$.
+The $\tanh$ non-linearity is used to constrain the resulting message vector.
+The IA is not trained on any direct return-maximization objective; no policy gradient flows from the CA into the IA.

-The Control Agent (CA), parameterized by $\theta$, is responsible for action and control.
-It is a standard actor-critic agent trained with Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.
-Its policy $\pi_{\theta}(\cdot|o_t, m_t)$ and value function $V_{\theta}(o_t, m_t)$ are conditioned on both its observation and the message.
-Its sole objective is to maximize the task reward.
+The Control Agent (CA) is parameterized by $\theta$ and is tasked with controlling actions.
+It operates as a standard RL agent whose policy $\pi_{\theta}(\cdot|o_t, m_t)$ and value function $V_{\theta}(o_t, m_t)$ are conditioned on both the observation and the message.
+While CORAL is algorithm-agnostic, we instantiate the CA with Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} for our primary online adaptation experiments.
+Its objective is to maximize the task reward.